 Cons of Choosing Duck Eggs Over Chicken Eggs

-• Because of the larger size and the larger fat content, you can not substitute duck for a chicken egg for egg when baking.
+- Because of the larger size and the larger fat content, you can not substitute a duck egg for a chicken egg when baking.
 You will need to do a little experimenting to see what adjustments you need to make to your regular chicken egg recipes to get the quality you want.

 There are definite advantages to cooking and baking with duck eggs, once you have played around with and adjusted your recipes to compensate for the size, lower water content, and higher fat and proteins.
 However, if you are watching your cholesterol and counting calories, perhaps switching to duck eggs isn’t the right choice for you.